darron/sifter/README.md

 `[]\n`

-So - `sifter` is a small Go binary that helps protect against event watches firing repeatadly:
+So - `sifter` is a small Go binary that helps protect against event watches firing repeatedly:

 ```
 {